Bad Data Visualizations: Three Mistakes Marketers Make and How to Avoid Them

 Mistake #3: Using the wrong scale.

 For example, the two graphs below illustrate growth in Twitter followers.
 A quick glance at the first graph indicates that followers have more than doubled in the past year.
 But closer inspection of the vertical axis shows the scale doesn’t start at zero.
 Because of this, the first graph inflates the success of the past year and can cause decisions to be made based on inaccurate assumptions.
-The two graphs below communicate the same information, but one gives a clear picture of the incremental growth whereas the other seems to be indicating huge strides in performance.
+The two graphs below communicate the same information, but one gives a clear picture of incremental growth whereas the other seems to be indicating huge strides in performance.

 Are data visualizations necessary?

 Data visualization can go a long way in illustrating the impact of marketing on company growth.
 Building brand awareness is no longer enough.
 Today, marketing departments are expected to directly contribute to growth by filling the new business pipeline and by converting leads into customers.
-Ability to interpret and present data is an important skillset for marketers.
+The ability to interpret and present data is an important skillset for marketers.
 To learn more about ways in which marketing can contribute to growth, download our free Ultimate Growth Marketing Playbook .